 As I allow myself to lay in bed like Frida, covered in a body cast of pain in this bus wreck of life, I will paint.
 I will paint my visions and they will help heal the earth.
 I will write my story, and it will make a difference in lives I have never known.
 I will unearth the divine within me that has been buried under the rumble of religion.
 I will sing my DNA and it will harmonise with yours.

 So lift up your head and let go of your need and desire to control an outcome.
 Let go of final destinations.
 Be here...now.
 Listen to your body.
 Listen to your soul.
 Listen to your spirit.
 Listen to Gaia.
 They are all speaking...and teaching and leading you home.
 See you there.

-PS - My dearest Stacie.
-If you ever read this post, know that you will always be my best friend, my guru, my personal Oprah, my favourite comedian, and the most incredible mother to our children.
-Thank you for all that you have taught me, you basically wrote half of this...ok...maybe more lol.
+PS - Dear Stacie.
+If you ever read this post... thank you for all that you have taught me, you basically wrote half of this...ok...maybe more lol.
 Thank you for being the bravest and most authentic human I have ever met.
-I pray we are friends in every lifetime.
-Love you forever.
 Rise, you ancient Phoenix Rise. xx